 The IM&T budget has been underfunded for many years and as a result much of the aged IT infrastructure is in dire need of a refresh.
-SITA connectivity and service interruptions related to load-shedding and vandalism impacts on connectivity and service delivery between GCIS head office and the provincial offices.

-The SITA Act, 1998 (Act 88 of 1998) forces departments to endure exorbitant connectivity costs related to high uncompetitive SITA port costs and the SITA costing model for other ICT infrastructure services is neither cost-effective nor sustainable.
+SITA connectivity and service Interruptions related to load-shedding and vandalism impacts on connectivity and service delivery between GCIS head office and the provincial offices.
+The SITA, 1998 (Act 88 of 1998) forces departments to endure exorbitant connectivity costs related to high uncompetitive SITA port costs and the SITA costing model for other ICT infrastructure services is neither cost-effective nor sustainable business units in the department.

-In 2023/24, the Directorate: IMS will conduct the Information Systems Review Project to assess all business units in the department.
 This review is conducted every three years to allow all sections in the department to identify new information systems and IT requirements based on their business needs.
 The outcome of this review will identify new projects and initiatives for the IM&T unit for the following three years.